simtelic/el0007-usb-to-lcd/README.md

 # Python script to test Simtelic USB to LCD module

-This repository contains a Python script (`lcdtest.py`) that allows you to communicate with LCD displays connected to your computer via a USB-to-LCD adapter.
+This repository contains a Python script (`lcdtest.py`) that allows you to communicate with LCD displays connected to your computer via a Simtelic USB to LCD adapter.

 ## Requirements
 - Python 3 (https://www.python.org/downloads/)